How to Maintain a Green Roof

 Green roofs are also enjoying significant use throughout urban areas, where they are used to create much-needed habitats for wildlife.
 This is a fantastic way to maintain a greater balance with nature, and inject a bit of the countryside into the city.
 Green roofs also help to reduce energy bills by improving insulation, and they help to combat air pollution in their surrounding environment.
 Green roofs are also fantastic during hot weather, helping to keep the space below cool.

 Adding greenery to an urban environment also has significant benefits for mental health.
-According to the NASA Earth Observatory: “Green space most strongly protects against mood disorders, depression, neurotic behavior, and stress-related issues, the study found, signaling that psychological restoration may be the strongest protective mechanism that green space offers.
+According to the NASA Earth Observatory: “Green space most strongly protects against mood disorders, depression, neurotic behaviour, and stress-related issues, the study found, signalling that psychological restoration may be the strongest protective mechanism that green space offers.
 The effect of green space is also dose-dependent, meaning those who have longer exposures to green space have greater mental health benefits.”

 If you’re still on the fence about installing a green roof kit onto your property, we’d recommend our introduction to green roofs.
 Or, if you’ve installed a green roof already, you’ll need to learn how to keep it looking and performing at its best.
 This handy blog post will talk you through all of the key steps in maintaining a healthy green roof.